dloss/klp/README.md

 Use `--max-events`/`-m` to limit the output to the given number of events.
 This is useful to avoid being flooded with lots and lots of output.

-Use `--skip` to avoid parsing the first lines.

 ### Custom output formatting